An analytical approach to symmetry breaking in multipole RF-traps: A 2D-octupole potential as a combination of main and perturbation terms

-This equation assumes that the electrode shape fits the iso-potential lines, and imposes a hyperbolic section for the electrodes \cite{friedman82}.
+This equation assumes that the electrode shape fits the iso-potential lines, and imposes a hyperbolic section for the electrodes.
 However for practical reasons, the use of circular electrodes is favoured with little modification of the potential in the center of the trap if the ratio between the electrode radius $r_d$ and the inner radius of the trap $r_0$ matches a specific value that depends on the multipole trap order (0.333 for octupole traps and 1.1451 for quadrupole traps)\cite{reuben96}.
-Cylindrical electrodes only are within the scope of this article and the impact of the radius ratio is simplified through this section by the use of coefficients $h_{0,p,l,c,h}$ assumed constant for a given radius ratio.
-The calculation of these coefficients for different radius ratio is addressed in \ref{s_rayon}.
+Cylindrical electrodes only are within the scope of this article.

 With the analytical or numerical description of the RF-potential $\psi_n(x,y,t)$, we compute the pseudo-potential using the method first demonstrated for a quadrupole trap in \cite{dehmelt67} and extrapolated to a multipole trap \cite{gerlich92, champenois09}.
 In this approach, the particles are trapped in a static potential which corresponds to the time-average of the squared local RF electric field.
 One can show that the static pseudo-potential can be computed by